mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 #### Ticket Level

-* **Level 1: Critical Business Impact:** Critical issue on production system preventing business operations.
+* **Level 1: Urgent Business Impact:** Urgent issue on production system preventing business operations.
 A large number of users are prevented from working, and no procedural workaround is available.
-* **Level 2: Major Business Impact:** Major issue on the production system severely impacting business operations.
+* **Level 2: High Business Impact:** Major issue on the production system severely impacting business operations.
-* **Level 3: Moderate Business Impact:** Moderate issue causing a partial or non-critical loss of functionality on the production system.
+* **Level 3: Normal Business Impact:** Moderate issue causing a partial or non-critical loss of functionality on the production system.
 A small number of users are affected.
-* **Level 4: Minor Business Impact:** Minor issue on non-production system or question, comment, feature request, documentation issue or other non-impacting issues.
+* **Level 4: Low Business Impact:** Minor issue on non-production system or question, comment, feature request, documentation issue or other non-impacting issues.

 #### Ticket Measures